 You lock your bike and walk to the door.
-Two knocks and Yael opens.
-Mousy and cute with a great butt, she’s dressed in what you admit are extremely charming furry leggings.
-You give her a few pecks and walk inside, throwing your bag into its usual spot in the corner.
-You sell her on making chips and guac.
+Two knocks and the door opens.
+Mousy and cute with a great butt, Yael is dressed in what you admit are extremely charming furry leggings.
+You give her a peck on the lips and walk inside, tossing your bag into its usual spot in the corner.
+You sell her on chips and guac.
 It wasn’t hard.

 You need ingredients.

-You walk to a supermarket around the corner from her apartment.
+You walk to a supermarket around the corner, on Ben-Yehuda and Gordon.
 Tomatoes, onions, peppers, avocados (be careful with the Israeli ones, they ripen more slowly than the Californians).
 A few bars of chocolate (You like dark, she likes milk).
-A few bags of popcorn.
+Some popcorn.
 Chips.
-You give her some cash and she pays, making small talk with the clerk.
+You give her cash and she pays, making small talk with the clerk.
 He asks if you’re together.
-You smile at him.
+You smile at him and say nothing.
 There’s a wine store next door and you pick up a reasonable bottle of red.

 We used to cook like this, you think to yourself.
-Then it was veggie stir fries, hot sauce on eggs.
-The occasional pack of perogies she bought at the Polish supermarket, with apple sauce and sour cream, like some kind of secular Hanukkah.
+Then it was veggie stir fries, or hot sauce on eggs.
+The occasional pack of perogies she bought at the Polish supermarket, with apple sauce and sour cream, like some kind of Greenpoint Hanukkah.
 It’s nice to remember.

-You lay out your spread on her living room table.
+You lay out your spread on the living room table.
 You admit, it looks good.
-The chips, salsa, and guacamole line up like an edible Mexican flag.
-She pops some popcorn and sets it just north, with chocolate strewn throughout like a dark archipelago.
-You pour some more wine and Yael starts to roll.
+The chips, salsa, and guacamole line up like a delicious Mexican flag.
+She pops popcorn and sets it just north, with chocolate strewn throughout like a dark archipelago.
+You pour more wine and Yael starts mixing tobacco.
 Her brow furrows in concentration.
-You love a good spliff.
+You love spliffs.
 Weed and tobacco go together like peanut butter and chocolate.

 The movie is amazing.
 You’re not surprised.
 Heroism and villainy, the cinematography excellent.
 The kind of movie that inspires you, fills you up, makes you want to do better, be better.
 You sit silent as the credits start to roll, a spring storm of feeling mixing up inside you.
 You’re surprisingly pumped up.

 After a few moments, Yael runs her hand down your back.
 Knocked out of your reverie, you turn and pounce.
 The film, drink, and smoke has whipped you into a frenzy.
-Lips move aggressively and hands doubly so.
-After a few moments you pick her up off the couch and carry her to her bed.
-Clothes fly around.
-You’re not usually this aggressive but she’s loving it, and you can’t but help let the sound effects stroke your ego.
+Lips move fast and hands doubly so.
+You pick her up and throw her onto the bed.
+Clothes fly around, slapstick-style.
+You’re not usually quite this aggressive but she’s loving it, and you can’t but let the sound effects stroke your ego.

-You pause to catch your breath, and a beam of light from the ajar doorway catches her face.
+You pause to catch your breath and a beam of light from the ajar doorway catches her face.
 The spell is broken.
-You are here, now.
-Not there, not then.
-Those days are gone.
+You are here.
+She is gone.

 You are disoriented.
-Another few moments and you’re done; frenzy is a fleeting mode.
+Another few moments and you’re done — frenzy is a fleeting mode.
 Dazed, you burrow into the softness of the blankets and pillows, searching for safety, for reassurance, for a few hours, at least, of ease.
-Yael curls around you and you both drift off to a pleasant sleep.
+Yael curls around you and you drift into a pleasant sleep.